shaunhossain/News-Paper/README.md

 # NewsPaper

-Bornomala apps made for kites to learn Bangla bornomala easily .
+A news paper app using newsapi.org restapi

 ### About this App

-* Voice resources act as a fun environment and the Modern UI is very adaptable for children.
+* News paper apps use a REST API as a data source and use room for local data saving..

 ## Architecture